 Share a common interest

-I love to pass my copy of a favorite book on to someone I know will love it, and I always think of my mother in law when I do it.
+I love to pass my copy of a favorite book on to someone I know will love it, and I always think of my mom when I do it.
 A friend taught me to write an inscription in the front with instructions to add to the inscription and pass it on to someone the recipient knows will love it.

 Share a favorite recipe